 Evicting a Tenant

-Both landlord and tenants can prematurely end the tenancy agreement depending on the circumstances.
-The process will be different for the landlord and tenant.
-Landlords must always issue a written notice addressed to the tenants.
-Like the agreement, ending a tenancy also requires a landlord to use a specific form.
+Both owners and tenants can prematurely end the tenancy agreement depending on the circumstances.
+The process will be different for both parties.
+Rental owners must always issue a notice addressed to the renters.
+Like the lease agreement, ending a tenancy agreement also requires an owner to use a specific form.

 Two people’s hands holding a miniature house

-If, after receiving the notice, the tenant refuses to move out, you can ask LTB to intervene and seek help in ending the tenancy.
-Both sides need to present their statements or arguments during the hearing organized by the Board and base their decisions on those.
+If, after receiving the notice, the tenant refuses to move out, you can ask Landlord and Tenant Board to intervene and seek help in ending the residential tenancy.
+Both sides need to present their statements or arguments during the hearing organized by the Landlord and Tenant Board and base their decisions on those.

 Rent Increases

 As an Ontario landlord, you are allowed to increase the rent once every 12 months.
 When doing so, ensure that you provide a 90-day written notice before the rent is set to increase.
-Use only the official form which is available for download on the LTB website.
+Use only the official form which is available for download on the Landlord and Tenant Board website.

 You are also required to pay the tenant interest on the rent deposit every 12 months.
-The amount of interest paid to the tenant is based on the rent increase guideline decided by the province of Ontario each year.
+The amount of interest paid to the renter is based on the increase guideline decided by the province of Ontario each year.

 Two people laughing together while packing up a suitcase